 I am on dozens of email newsletters that are of a Democratic and/or liberal and/or progressive nature, organizations that I affectionately—and with a modicum of pride—describe as “bleeding heart liberal.”

-For a recent example, please click on over to another posting: “it ain’t what you know that gets you into trouble” from a couple of weeks ago.
+For a recent example of this mass gullibility, please click on over to another posting: “it ain’t what you know that gets you into trouble” from a couple of weeks ago.

 Hence we have 55,000,000 Americans qualified to vote who believe in such obvious fabrications as trickle-down economics, welfare queens, weapons-of-mass-destruction in Iraq, that President Obama is a Muslim socialist, death panels in the Affordable Care Act, and the state of Hawaii “paying” its citizens who are on welfare more than $60,000 a year!